 The concern with expert witnesses is that they are rarely truly unbiased.
 Insurers, plaintiffs, manufacturers, and defendants all have preferred expert witnesses who cater to their particular requirements.
 They sometimes “shop” for expert witnesses who will provide a supportive opinion.
 Manufacturers often use experts who work for them exclusively.

 Ultimately, it often comes down to which expert is a better witness.
 Who sounds more knowledgeable, more professional, or more personable?
 Those who hire witnesses also review their resume’ or curriculum vitae to gauge their effectiveness in past cases.

-When you sustain injuries in a vehicle accident, a personal injury attorney works on your behalf.
+When you sustain injuries in a recover damages, a personal injury attorney works on your behalf.
 Attorneys investigate your accident and deal with liability insurers.
 When necessary, attorneys hire expert witnesses to help you win your case.
 The Law Offices of John Redmann has offices in Gretna and Metairie, Louisiana.
 We’ve recovered millions for our injured clients, and we’d like the opportunity to help you.